 In the fall of 2013, an employer-friendly "how to" manual was introduced, to ensure consistent and excellent service when it comes to hiring people with disabilities.
 The manual was compiled by staff from OVR, PDE, DHS-ODP and DHS-OMHSAS.
 The materials appropriately identify OVR as the single-point-of-contact for employers who want to meet their workforce needs by hiring people with disabilities.
 This will build on the employer manual and encourage local team approaches to working with employers.
 The teams include representatives from OVR, local PDE agencies, and DHS-funded county-based human service agencies to support people with disabilities in securing employment and meeting the related needs of the employers.
-This is another example of collaboration and the benefits of workforce partners working together to address the needs of all job seekers, including individuals with disabilities.

-Who are youth with disabilities and students with disabilities, including, as appropriate, their need for preemployment transition services or other transition services.
+Who are youth with disabilities and students with disabilities, including, as appropriate, their need for pre-employment transition services or other transition services.